JuliaHealth/NeuroAnalyzer.jl/Documentation.md

 eeg_zero(eeg)
 ```

-Zero `eeg` channel at the beginning and at the end.
+Zero `eeg` channels at the beginning and at the end.

 **Arguments**